fishcus/KAP-manual/en/model/segment_manage.en.md

 - *Disable:* A cube with Disable status means it cannot be queried.
 The status will be converted to Ready automatically when it is built.
 Common executable actions includes:

-  + validate SQL
+  + Validate SQL
-  + delete
+  + Delete
-  + edit
+  + Edit
-  + build
+  + Build
-  + ready (convert a cube with a segment to Ready)
+  + Ready (Convert a cube with a segment to Ready)
-  + purge (empty all segments under a cube)
+  + Purge (Empty all segments under a cube)
-  + clone (copy a cube, but do not copy a segment)
+  + Clone (Copy a cube, without copy a segment)
-  + view cube (view a cube's description)
+  + View Cube (View a cube's description)
-  + backup (backup a cube's metadata),
+  + Backup (Backup a cube's metadata),

-  + edit cube's details (view or edit a cube's json).
+  + Edit cube's details (view or edit a cube's json).

     > Notice: When cubes are re-disabled after they are enabled, you will not be able to edit dimensions and measures.
 If you need to edit dimensions and metrics, you need to redesign and build a new cube.

 - *Ready:* A cube with Ready status means it has a segment and can be queried, but cannot be deleted or purged directly.
 Common executable actions includes:
-  + validate SQL
+  + Validate SQL
-  + edit
+  + Edit
-  + disable (convert a Ready cube to Disable)
+  + Disable (Convert a Ready cube to Disable)
-  + clone (copy a cube, but do not copy a segment)
+  + Clone (Copy a cube, without copy a segment)
-  + view cube (view a cube's description)
+  + View Cube (View a cube's description)
-  + backup (backup a cube's metadata)
+  + Backup (Backup a cube's metadata)

 Broken: A cube with Broken status means it is abnormal because its metadata is broken.

 ### Segment Management

 Cube consists of one or more segments.
 When a cube is built, the segment data will be generated.
-The segment is divided by partition column.
+The segment is divided by the partition columns.

 Users can enter the Segment management interface by the following steps: